forstupidityonly/printf/README.md

 height="300" width="350"/>
 </p>

-_printf is a project that recreates the functionality of printf for specific flags and specifiers of the printf function.
+This is a group project to create our own printf function. _printf is a project that recreates the functionality of printf for specific flags and specifiers of the printf function.
 It prints input to the standard output.

 ## Requirements
 ```